jchristn/DatabaseWrapper/README.md

 - Programmatic table creation and removal (drop)
 - Built-in sanitization

-## New in v2.0.3
+## New in v2.0.4

-- String names for serialized enum members
+- Truncate table fix

 ## A Note on Sanitization